reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_create.md

 ### Example 3: Create a new production session where only only GET commands are enabled (with no password storage)

 $ c8y sessions create --type prod --host "https://mytenant.eu-latest.cumulocity.com" --noStorage

+### Example 4: Create a session which points to a local api endpoint (most like an Cumulocity IoT Edge instance)

+$ c8y sessions create --type prod --host "https://localhost:443" --insecure

 ```

 ### Options

 ```
-      --description string   Description about the session
+      --allowInsecure        Allow insecure connection (e.g. when using self-signed certificates) --description string   Description about the session
       --encrypt              Encrypt passwords and tokens (occurs when logging in) -h, --help                 help for create